unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

-**_Lightning Absorption**_.
+**_Shock Absorption**_.
 Whenever the shambling mound is subjected to lightning damage, it takes no damage and regains a number of hit points equal to the lightning damage dealt.

 **Actions**